Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] Implementing elasticity enabling the application to scale up or scale down as demand changes.
 - [ ] Enabling several EC2 instances to run in parallel to achieve better performance.
-- [ ] Focusing on decoupling components by isolating them and ensuring individual components can function when other components.
+- [y] Focusing on decoupling components by isolating them and ensuring individual components can function when other components.
 - [ ] Doubling EC2 computing resources to increase system fault tolerance.

 **[⬆ Back to Top](#table-of-contents)**

 ### A customer would like to design and build a new workload on AWS Cloud but does not have the AWS-related software technical expertise in-house.
 Which of the following AWS programs can a customer take advantage of to achieve that outcome?

-- [ ] AWS Partner Network Technology Partners.
+- [y] AWS Partner Network Technology Partners.
 - [ ] AWS Marketplace.
 - [ ] AWS Partner Network Consulting Partners.
 - [ ] AWS Service Catalog.